MaciekTalaska/PatriciaSQL/README.md

 **Note**: for demoing purposes data from [PostgreSQL Exercises](https://pgexercises.com/) is used

-**Note2**: in case of connection problems - try to remove configuration file ("_patricia_connection.dat").
+**Note**: in case of connectivity problems - try removing configuration file that stores information of the last database connection used (`_patricia_connection.dat`).
 If this does not work - please report a bug.
-Thanks
+Thanks!

 Usage:
 ------

-After configuring, this tool should be ready to use.
-To configure the connection use the "Connection Setup" dialog availabe from the main menu (File->Settings).
+After setting up the connection, PatriciaSQL should be ready to use.
+To configure the connection use the "Connection Setup" dialog available from the main menu (`File -> Settings`).

 Shortcuts:
 ----------